Sanaelotfi/Sanaelotfi.github.io/_pages/about.md

 My PhD research has been recognized with an **ICML 2022 Outstanding Paper Award** for my work on _[Bayesian model selection](https://arxiv.org/abs/2202.11678)_ and a **Best Paper Award** at the ICML 2024 Theoretical Foundations Workshop for my work on _[understanding generalization in LLMs through the lens of compression](https://arxiv.org/abs/2407.18158)_.
 My research is generously supported by the [Microsoft Research PhD Fellowship](https://nyudatascience.medium.com/cds-students-sanae-lotfi-and-lucius-bynum-receive-the-microsoft-research-phd-fellowship-63ce04660227), the [Google DeepMind Fellowship](https://nyudatascience.medium.com/deepmind-fellow-profile-sanae-lotfi-9197c0c5fb94), and the Meta AI Mentorship Program.
 I was recently distinguished as a [Rising Star in EECS](https://risingstars-eecs.mit.edu/) by MIT and a [Rising Star in Machine Learning](https://ml.umd.edu/rising-stars-workshop) by the University of Maryland.

-I am currently interning at **Microsoft Research**, where I work with [Miro Dudik](https://www.microsoft.com/en-us/research/people/mdudik/) and [Jordan Ash](https://www.jordantash.com/) to build novel methods for efficient large language model merging for mutli-task learning.
+In summer 2024, I was a research intern at **Microsoft Research** where I worked with [Miro Dudik](https://www.microsoft.com/en-us/research/people/mdudik/) and [Jordan Ash](https://www.jordantash.com/) to build novel methods for efficient large language model merging for mutli-task learning.
 In 2022-2023, I was a Visiting Researcher at **Meta FAIR**, where I worked with [Brandon Amos](http://bamos.github.io/) to derive generalization bounds for LLMs and understand the benefits of input-dependent augmentations in image classification.
 In summer 2022, I worked with [Bernie Wang](http://web.mit.edu/~ywang02/www/) and [Richard Kurle](https://scholar.google.fr/citations?user=q2YBN34AAAAJ&hl=en) at **Amazon** to understand and quantify distribution shifts in time series.

 Prior to NYU, I worked with [Andrea Lodi](https://tech.cornell.edu/people/andrea-lodi/) and [Dominique Orban](https://dpo.github.io/) at Polytechnique Montreal to design stochastic algorithms with compelling theoretical and empirical properties for large-scale optimization.
 I received the [Best Master's Thesis Award](https://www.gerad.ca/en/posts/903) for this work.

- **I will be on the job market in Fall 2024.
-Feel free to reach out if you see a fit!**

 **You can contact me at sl8160[at]nyu[dot]edu**